coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Price 26,000 gp;Weight 1 lb.

 **Cloak of Charisma:** This lightweight and fashionable cloak has a highly decorative silver trim.
-When in a character's possession, it adds a +2, +4, or +6 enhancement bonus to her Charisma score.
+When in a character’s possession, it adds a +2, +4, or +6 enhancement bonus to her Charisma score.

-Moderate transmutation; CL 8th; Craft Wondrous Item, *eagle's splendor;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6); Weight 2 lb.
+Moderate transmutation; CL 8th; Craft Wondrous Item, *eagle’s splendor;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6); Weight 2 lb.

 **Cloak of Displacement, Minor:** This item appears to be a normal